Double-bracket quantum algorithms for diagonalization: Efficacy of diagonalization DBIs

 When precompiling, one should directly include the heuristic presented above and locally optimize \sgd flow step durations $s_1,\ldots, s_N$.
-Inspecting the precompiled GWW flow circuit \eqref{eq:precompiling} makes apparent its practicality in near-term: It suffices to just simply use Hamiltonian simulation for Hamiltonians $-i\w_k$ as generators.
-Doing this accurately would achieve the same results as presented, e.g., in Fig.~\ref{figeigsGWW} and thus GWW flow allows to compile diagonalization circuits which take into account locality.
+Inspecting the precompiled GWW DBI circuit \eqref{eq:precompiling} makes apparent its practicality in near-term: It suffices to just simply use Hamiltonian simulation for Hamiltonians $-i\w_k$ as generators.
+Doing this accurately would achieve the same results as presented, e.g., in Fig.~\ref{figeigsGWW} and thus GWW DBI allows to compile approximate diagonalization circuits.

 Precompiling will eventually cease being practical but further quantum computation starting from the shifted frame